jackluo923/AndroidSecurity/README.md

 ## How to run program
-1. Run main class in SampleDetector.java
+1. Run main class in VulnerabilityDetector.java
-    - usage: SampleDetector <directory of extracted APK>
+    - usage: VulnerabilityDetector <directory of extracted APK>
 2. Collect output from /output.json

 ## Project Structure